 Today’s DevOps teams develop and run their applications in containers.
-And for obvious reasons; containers are fast, easy to roll out and very scalable.
+And for obvious reasons; containers are fast, easy to roll out, and very scalable.
 The use of containers has been growing enormously these last couple of years.
 Containers have been around though for quite some time.
 In fact, it was Google that started using containers almost 15 years ago.

 That’s right: Google was one of the first that really made use of the power and capacity of container development at scale.
 And still does.
-Every search you enter into Google, runs in a container.
+Every search you enter into Google runs in a container.
 Why is that?
-Because a container consists of an entire runtime environment: an application, all its dependencies, libraries and other binaries and configuration files needed to run it.
+Because a container consists of an entire runtime environment: an application, all its dependencies, libraries, and other binaries and configuration files needed to run it.
 This causes the application (in this case your search) to almost immediately start and run, no matter where it is hosted.
 That’s the reason why you can get millions of results returned within milliseconds.

 Why Google developed Kubernetes

-In other words: to deploy applications really quick, orchestrated containers are the way to go.
+In other words: to deploy applications really quickly, orchestrated containers are the way to go.
 Especially to deploy related application parts in a sequence and spin a working application up much faster than with separated virtual machines.
-And as said, you can use them on any system, multi cloud or bare metal, because the container includes its own operating system.
+And as said, you can use them on any system, multi-cloud or bare metal, because the container includes its own operating system.
 If you run multiple containers together, they share the operating system kernel with each other.
 It makes them much lighter in size (tens of megabytes instead of gigabytes, which is not unusual with virtual machines).